-CHALLENGES AHEAD OF THE RUBBER MANUFACTURING INDUSTRY IN PRODU-CING COUNTRIES ternational market.
+All NR producing countries are now manufacturers of rubber products required in the international market.
 These are being sold to more or less the same users by different producers.
 This situation has resulted in unhealthy competition and the price realised for some products had become unremunerative.
 Examination glove manufacturing units in some countries had to be closed down because of this situation.
 The position can improve only if the producers in different countries enter into some kind of agreement in capacity utilisation and market exploitation.
-Some efforts in these lines are being taken by the Association of Natural Rubber.
-Producing Countries (ANRPC).
+Some efforts in these lines are being taken by the Association of Natural Rubber Producing Countries (ANRPC).